1 shot, another injured in attack at Mira Mesa park

 Both victims were taken to area hospitals with non-life threatening injuries.

-The suspect remains at large as of Sunday night and police said there is no description available at this time.
+The suspect remains at large as of Monday morning and was described by police as a black male, with no other information available.

 Anyone with information related to this incident is encouraged to call Crime Stoppers at 888-580-8477.